-Soil types had been identified on the site by Francois de Wet in the Enviropulse Ecological Assessment, May 2007 and these were used in the delineation process.
+Soil types had been identified on the site by Francois de Wet in the Enviropulse Ecological Assessment Enviropulse June 2007 and these were used in the delineation process.
 Soil samples were drawn by auger in soft soil or pits in hard soils to 500mm depths and used to determine the boundaries of soil forms (based on de Wet) and wetness (morphological "signatures" characteristic of anaerobic conditions or alluvial soils).

-Vegetation - the presence of hydrophytic vegetation, species composition and physical structure, were recorded across the transect lines.
+Vegetation - the presence of hydrophytic vegetation, species composition and physical structure, were recorded across the transect lines as far as possible under the dry, late winter conditions.

 GPS co-ordinates of wetland boundaries were recorded at transect intersections.
-These are tabulated in the FINDINGS section below and plotted on the site plan.
+These are tabulated in the FINDINGS section below and plotted on the Site plan.